afj-code/altschool-exam/README.md

 ---

-This documentation provides a structured guide for setting up your Vagrant environment and deploying software components on VMs using Ansible.
-You can include screenshots at each step to enhance the clarity of your documentation.
+This documentation provides a structured guide for how a Vagrant environment and deploying software components on VMs using Ansible was done fully handsfree, using an automated, resuable bash script.